dgosselin-p4/deployment/nrinstall/README.md

 The following prerequisites must be met before you can successfuly run the non-root installer nrinstall:

+* This installer must be run from the coordinator node.
 * The coordinator node must have ssh connectivity to all the SciDB hosts (as listed in the configuration file).
 * The coordinator node must have the following programs installed: ssh, bash, wget (or use pkg_downloader), and rpm2cpio.
 * This same user account must be on all SciDB hosts, each account@host with the same home directory (that is absolute pathname not same disk).